apache/shardingsphere/docs/document/content/manual/shardingsphere-jdbc/usage/_index.en.md

 ## Navigation

-This chapter will introduce the use of Sharding-JDBC.
+This chapter will introduce the use of ShardingSphere-JDBC.
 Please refer to [Example](https://github.com/apache/shardingsphere-example) for more details.